vanderbilt-data-science/nbdev_playground/README.md

 # Day 2: Resolving merge conflicts with nbdev using GitHub Flow
 ## Missed Day 1?
-If you missed Day 1, you'll need to familiarize yourself with nbdev and using it on Google Colab.
+If you missed Day 1, you'll need to familiarize yourself with nbdev.
 Perform the following activities to get yourself caught up:
-1. Add some of the challenges you've encountered _collaborating with others_ using Jupyter notebooks (e.g., ever had a merge conflict?) here: https://docs.google.com/document/d/1vbY397SLdcXd8ySR9nf1fy37qK3zRCsG1stXY0IOJqQ/
+1. Add some of the challenges you've encountered _collaborating with others_ using Jupyter notebooks (e.g., ever had a merge conflict?) here: https://docs.google.com/document/d/1iOCXTNAsiYZmWVBhcuJS09qeGdZsxcEbUC7dlS11bXw/edit
 2. Read over the nbdev introduction (https://nbdev.fast.ai/), particularly examining the features.
 Based on your answers from 1, identify some features of nbdev which may assist in resolving some of your issues.
 Add this to the relevant section in the shared document.
-3. Familiarize yourself with using nbdev in Google Colab.
-Follow the instructions here: https://nbdev.fast.ai/tutorial_colab.html up to and including `Writing a New Module and the Setup Cell for Each Notebook`.
+3. Make sure you have the applicable pre-requisites from Day 1 installed.
-4. The `Writing a New Module and the Setup Cell for Each Notebook` contains a link to the general nbdev tutorial.
+4. Familiarize yourself with nbdev.
 Follow the link (https://nbdev.fast.ai/tutorial.html) and complete the tutorial.
 Make sure to complete everything up to (but not necessarily including) `View Docs Locally`.

 ## In-workshop activity of resolving merge conflicts
 1. Choose a person whose repo will be used (Person 1).